 The Corcl boat is designed specifically for 8- to 15-year-olds to enjoy in flat water: spinning, racing, and having fun at the shore.
-Corcls offer a great first experience for girls who will progress to other paddle sports.
+Corcls offer a great first experience to progress to other paddle sports.
 Paddlers can move easily and quickly through the water.
 The boats feature a 225-pound capacity, an innovative double-hull that's designed for many ways to paddle, and ergonomic handles for easy carrying and transport.